As a BCBA member, you can expand your knowledge, obtain additional opportunities and better fulfill your responsibility to clients.

 Regular Updates on The Law

 BCBA sections and committees routinely provide updates on recent cases, developments in law, and educational and business tips for those members who operate a practice.
-The Family Law section provides monthly case law updates and has produced a reference manual that serves as a tremendous resource for family law practitioners within the county.
+The Family Law section provides case law updates and has produced a reference manual that serves as a tremendous resource for family law practitioners within the county.
 The Orphans’ Court section has developed a reference book filled with forms used in the Bucks County’s Orphans’ Court.
 The Solo and Small Firm Practitioners section offers guidance in the business and management aspects of owning a practice, and provides assistance to any Bucks County Bar Association member who unexpectedly becomes disabled due to injury.

 The Bucks County Law Reporter